guillermooo/sublime-undocs/source/reference/key_bindings.rst

    of parameters to ``command``.

 ``context``
-   Array of contexts to selectively enable the key binding.
+   Array of conditions
-   All contexts must be true
+   that determine a particular *context*.
-   for the key binding to trigger.
+   All conditions must evaluate to `true` for the key binding to be active.
    See :ref:`context-reference` below.

 Here's an example::